turingschool/backend-curriculum-site/module4/lessons/intro_to_testing_with_selenium.md

 * Perl
 * Ruby

-We will be using Selenium WebDriver along with Capybara in our Ruby on Rails projects.
+We will be using Selenium WebDriver along with Capybara to fully test our Ruby on Rails applications.

 ## Getting Started With Selenium